lopezdsr/sql-query/index_management.md

 ON cos://us-geo/sql/metergen STORED AS parquet
 ```

-The result includes how many objects were indexed, whether the index is up-to-date, as well as the base location of the indexes and the
+The result includes how many objects were indexed, whether the index is up-to-date, the base location of the indexes, and the
 index types that were generated.

 ### Using data skipping indexes